davesc63/carsales-price-history/README.md

 ### Tampermonkey
-1. Add the relevant script into Tampermonkey<br>
+1. Add the relevant script into Tampermonkey - <a href="https://github.com/davesc63/carsales-price-history/blob/main/src/tampermonkey/"> Tampermonkey </a> - We recommend the "Consolidated" script<br>